bazel-contrib/SIG-rules-authors/proto-grpc.md

 However, given the prevalence of Protobuf and gRPC use, users are not expected to reinvent the rules needed for calling protoc themselves.
-Instead, the common base dependency ruleset [bazelbuild/rules_proto](https://github.com/bazelbuild/rules_proto) provides the `proto_library` rule which can be used to establish libraries of `.proto` files and map their dependencies.
+Instead, the common base dependency ruleset [bazelbuild/rules_proto](https://github.com/bazelbuild/rules_proto) provides the `proto_library` rule which can be used to establish libraries of `.proto` files, map their dependencies and validate the correctness of the syntax and imports.
 For example, suppose we have the following dependency tree of `.proto` files:

 ![Tree of proto files](./assets/proto-tree.png)